Steve-Fenton/SeleniumSuperDriver/README.md

 Where a return type cannot be substituted, the value from the first browser is returned.
 (Currently applies to ```Point``` and ```Size```).

 I am keen on getting feedback on these rules with a view to refining them to best work with real use cases.
 For example, if you are obtaining ```Size``` are you asserting that it is correct?
 (If so, you would only really be checking that the first browser in the collection is correct - does this behaviour need to be more sophisticated?)

+Contributions
+===

+Pre-Requisites - theses are the tools you'll need if you want to work with the source code or contribute to the project.

+Software

+ - Visual Studio 2013 Community Edition (or better)
+ - NUnit (installed)
+ - OpenCover (installed)

+Visual Studio Extensions

+ - SpecFlow
+ - OpenCover UI

+NuGet Packages

+Just ensure "Enable NuGet Package Restore" is used on the solution and they'll all download.